-- Rub marinades or spices on your meat, separate in meal portions, then store them in freezer bags.
+- Rub marinades or spices on your meat, separate in single meal portions, then store them in freezer bags or reusable containers for food safety.
 Once you’re ready to cook, just thaw and cook.

 Keep A List

-Plan your meals and write them down by dates.
-Make a list of everything you need for each meal.
+Plan your whole meals and write them down by dates for every day of the week.
+Make a shopping list of everything you need for each meal.

-Before shopping, check your pantry and fridge to see what you have and what you need.
-This will eliminate overspending as you’re only buying what you don’t have and using what you have on hand. that is another great Mom hack.
+Before heading out to the grocery store, check your pantry and fridge to see what you have and what you need.
+This will eliminate overspending as you’re only buying what you don’t have and using what you have on hand.
+That is another great Mom hack.

 Make It Simple

-Fruits and vegetables with hummus are ideal for snacks yet they’re not difficult to prepare.
+Fresh fruit and vegetables with hummus are ideal for snacks, yet they’re not difficult to prepare.

-Using the same ingredients for a variety of meals for the week is a great way to save time and money.
+A good rule of thumb is to use the same ingredients for a variety of meals for the whole week, this is a great way to save time and money.

-Prepare hard-boiled eggs in batches and store them in the fridge.
-You can use them for breakfast, as a healthy snack, or as an additional ingredient for your salads and sandwiches.
+Prepare hard-boiled eggs in batches, store them in airtight containers, then place them in the fridge.
+You can use them for breakfast, as a healthy snack, or as an additional ingredient for your salads and sandwiches for the following week.

 Prepare In Batches

-- Double all your recipes.
-There are a lot of recipes that you can easily cook in bathes: Soups, chili, spaghetti sauces, lasagnas, and even pies.
+- Double all your simple recipes.
+There are a lot of easy meal prep recipes that you can easily cook in bathes: Soups, chili, spaghetti sauces, lasagnas, and even pies.

 - Make an extra serving of waffles, pancakes, cookies, and muffins.
 Cookie dough can be made into balls and frozen.
 You can cook them for a later time with the same fresh-from-the-oven taste.
 Store the extra in the freezer.